 Until well into the 1980s, we in the industrialized world had become increasingly complacent about the infectious diseases.
 Beginning in the 1940s, an emerging cornucopia of antibiotics brought victory over much of the bacterial world and new technologies, including tissue culture, brought a host of vaccines, including those to counter the most serious virus problems.
 At the same time, nutrition and housing standards improved.
-Smallpox and polio cases decreased sharply and then disappeared.
-Other formerly important infectious disease problems all but vanished or were able to be treated readily--measles, tetanus, rubella, diphtheria, mumps, streptococcal and pneumococcal infections, tuberculosis and others.
-Little progress was made in dealing with the prevalent diseases of the tropics but this was of little concern to those living in the industrialized non-tropical countries.
-The United States Surgeon General reflected a prevalent mood when in the late 1960s, he declared the war against infectious diseases to have effectively been won and urged that scientists turn their attention to the new frontier of the chronic diseases such as heart disease and cancer.
-Indeed, over the next 25 years, interest in infectious diseases waned; departments of microbiology diminished in size or vanished altogether; state and local health departments relaxed their vigilance; infectious disease residencies diminished in number; and our CDC, once the Communicable Disease Center, changed its name to the Center for Disease Control and diverted major resources to begin work in the chronic disease field.
+Smallpox and polio cases decreased sharply and then vanished.
+Other formerly important infectious disease problems all but disappeared or could be treated--measles, tetanus, rubella, diphtheria, mumps, streptococcal and pneumococcal infections, tuberculosis and others.
+In 1962, the Nobel Laureat, Sir Macfarland Burnet, wrote, "..one can think of the middle of the twentieth century as the end of one of the most important social revolutions in history, the virtual elimination of the infectious diseases as a significant factor in social life."
+It was an amazing statement by the distinguished Australian, considering how little progress had been made in dealing with the prevalent diseases of the tropics but this was of little concern to those living in the industrialized, non-tropical countries.
+The United States Surgeon General reflected this prevalent mood when in the late 1960s, he urged that scientists turn their attention to the new frontier of the chronic diseases such as heart disease and cancer.
+Indeed, over the next 25 years, interest in infectious diseases waned; departments of microbiology diminished in size or vanished altogether; state and local health departments relaxed their vigilance; infectious disease residencies diminished in number; and our CDC, once the Communicable Disease Center, changed its name to the Center for Disease Control and diverted major resources to the chronic disease field.

 In June 1981, a cloud appeared on the horizon.
-That month, the first cases of AIDS were discovered and by February 1983, the first 1000 cases had been identified.7 The prevalent hubris that science could now readily cope with any infectious disease challenge was reflected by the then United States Secretary of Health, Education and Welfare, Margaret Heckler.
-She announced in April 1984 that the human immunodeficiency virus had been identified.
-(SLIDE 3) She said, "Today's discovery represents the triumph of science over a dreadful disease," and, on Dr. Robert Gallo's advice, predicted that a vaccine would be ready for testing within two years.
+That month, the first cases of AIDS were discovered and by February 1983, the first 1000 cases had been identified.
+The prevalent hubris that science could now readily cope with any infectious challenge was reflected by the then United States Secretary of Health, Education and Welfare, Margaret Heckler.
+She announced that in April 1984 that the human immunodeficiency virus had been identified.
+She said, "Today's discovery represents the triumph of science over a dreadful disease," and, on Dr. Robert Gallo's advice, predicted that a vaccine would be ready for testing within two years.
 Thirteen years later, and with research expenditures exceeding more than US\$ 1000 million per year, there is as yet no vaccine.
-In fact, there is no vaccine even in the Phase III human field trials.
-There are a few drugs which at enormous cost are able to suppress virus proliferation for months to a few years and, in some cases, may even be able to eliminate the virus altogether.
-Whatever the case, the drugs are so costly as to be inaccessible to 95% or more of the victims of AIDS.
+In fact, there is no vaccine even in Phase III human field trials.
+There are a few drugs which at enormous cost are able to suppress virus proliferation for months to a few years and, in some few cases, may even be able to eliminate the virus altogether.
+Whatever the case, the drugs are so costly as to be inaccessible to more than 95% of the world's victims of AIDS.